greynewell/najara/README.md

 ## Useful Links
 - Information on routes, http methods, and formatting: [API Docs on GitHub Pages](https://greynewell.github.io/Najara.py/)

-## Development Goals
+## Development
-In the interest of creating a well-tested and predictable api which was also easy to use with clear setup and helpful instructions:
-- Najara conforms to an [OpenAPI Spec](https://swagger.io/specification/)
+Najara was initially written as an [OpenAPI Spec](https://swagger.io/specification/).
+Development of several candidate solutions proceeded, and the Chalice microframework was selected for Najara due to its testability and ease of use.
+Najara is built using [Test Driven Development](https://www.agilealliance.org/glossary/tdd/) principles and practices.
+This software is designed to be easy to develop, operate and maintain.

+### Goals
 - Najara preserves 100% test coverage
 - Najara has never had a "broken build"
+- Najara is quick and easy to setup
+- Najara is scalable and highly performant

 ### Installing Packages
 In order to add a package to the environment: